Integralist/integralist.co.uk/content/posts/tools.md

 ## Browser

-Controversial, but I've moved away from [Firefox](https://www.mozilla.org/en-GB/firefox/new/) with a whole suite of security/privacy minded tools to [Apple's Safari](https://www.apple.com/uk/safari/) browser.
+Controversial, but I had started to move away from [Firefox](https://www.mozilla.org/en-GB/firefox/new/) with a whole suite of security/privacy minded tools to [Apple's Safari](https://www.apple.com/uk/safari/) browser.

-I also use Safari's ["Tab Group"](https://twitter.com/integralist/status/1514526555275501569?s=20&t=BJu3WlWq6dhoeAarJf91ig) feature.
+I _was_ using Safari's ["Tab Group"](https://twitter.com/integralist/status/1514526555275501569?s=20&t=BJu3WlWq6dhoeAarJf91ig) feature, which I _really_ liked along with the following extensions...

-Extensions installed are:

 - AdBlock One
 - Dark Reader for Safari
 - SimplyJSON for Safari
 - Super Agent for Safari (Cookie Consent Automation)

+...but ultimately the Tab Groups feature ended up being super buggy and duplicating bookmarks and groups etc and I couldn't get the issue resolved, so I ended up back with Google Chrome.